rust-lang/book/src/ch06-03-patterns.md

 # Patterns

-We've mentioned 'patterns' a few times so far: they're used in `let` bindings, in function arguments, and in `match` expressions.
-Patterns have a lot of abilities, so in this section, we'll cover some of the most commonly used ones.
+We've mentioned 'patterns' a few times so far: they're used in `let` bindings, in function arguments and in `match` expressions.
+Patterns have a lot of abilities, so we'll cover some of the most commonly used ones in this section.
 Any of these abilities work in any place where a pattern is used.

 Let's start with an example that is similar to the last example in the previous